toji/toji.dev/webgpu-best-practices/error-handling.md

 ## Error Scopes

 In WebGPU the primary way for your application to intercept and respond to errors is through a mechanism called Error Scopes.
 Error Scopes are pushed onto a stack on the `GPUDevice` with a class of error that they capture (`validation`, `out-of-memory`, or `internal`).
-When popped they return a promise which resolves with the first error of that class (if any) that occured while that scope was on the top of the stack.
+When popped they return a promise which resolves with the first error of that class (if any) that occurred while that scope was on the top of the stack.

 ```js
 // This example is pulled directly from the spec.